chrisgrieser/nvim-recorder/README.md

 -- default values
 require("recorder").setup {
 	-- Named registers where macros are saved.
 The first register is the default -- register/macro-slot used after startup.
-	slots = {"a", "b"},
+	slots = { "a", "b" },

+	-- default keymaps
-	-- default keymaps, see README for description what the commands do mapping = {
+	mapping = {
 		startStopRecording = "q",
 		playMacro = "Q",